 - Royal Navy rules in force at the time stated that submarines should remain at least 2,000 yards away from civilian vessels, HMS Trenchant failed to do this.

 - A critical mistake was made when the crew of HMS Trenchant mistook the Antares and Heroine as a single vessel on their sonar.
-This meant that after the Antares had sank the surfaced HMS Trenchant was only looking for a single fishing vessel.
-On spotting the Heroine they thought that nothing was amiss.
+This meant that after the collision with Antares trawl nets HMS Trenchant surfaced and observed the Heroine engaged in normal fishing.
+Thinking that this was the only fishing vessel in the area the crew mistakenly believed that nothing was amiss.

-- The report was highly critical of the way the crew paid immense attention to the positioning and activities of HMS Charybdis and believe that this led to a lack of attention being paid to the civilian vessels which were in the area at the time, and ultimately led to the collision with the trawl nets of the Antares.
+- The report was highly critical of the way the crew were engrossed in tracking the positioning and activities of HMS Charybdis and believe that this led to a lack of attention being paid to the civilian vessels which were in the area at the time.
+This was a major factor in the collision with the trawl nets of the Antares.

-- There were serious deficiencies in the way the crew of the Trenchant checked the fishing boats involved in the incident were safe.
-Following the collision with the trawl net the Trenchant surfaced and made visual contact with two fishing boats (Heroine and Hercules III).
-Attempts to make radio contact with these vessels failed but since they appeared to be engaged in normal fishing the crew of HMS Trenchant simply reported the incident and continued with the training.
+- There were serious deficiencies in the way the crew of HMS Trenchant checked the fishing boats involved in the incident were safe.
+Following the collision with the trawl net HMS Trenchant surfaced and made visual contact with two fishing boats (Heroine and Hercules III).
+Attempts to make radio contact with these vessels failed but since they appeared to be fishing the crew of HMS Trenchant simply reported the incident and continued with the training.
 No attempt was made to signal the fishing vessels with lamps.
-The report highlighted that it was highly unlikely that a fishing vessel would be engaged in normal fishing shortly after a nuclear submarine had collided with its nets.
-The crew of the Trenchant should have been aware that they had collided with the nets of a third fishing vessel and the two fishing boats they could see were not involved in the incident.
+The report highlighted that it was highly unlikely that a fishing vessel continue fishing normally so soon after a 5,300 ton nuclear submarine had collided with its nets.
+The crew of HMS Trenchant should have been aware that the two fishing boats they could see were not involved in the incident and they had collided with the nets of a third vessel.

-- Although the Antares was a well maintained boat and was suited to the type of fishing it was engaged in a mistake had been made with the storage of the boat’s life raft.
+- Although the Antares was a well-maintained boat and was suited to the type of fishing it was engaged in, a mistake had been made with the storage of the boat’s life raft.
 This should have been thrown free of the vessel and automatically inflated if the Antares capsized.
-However, as it was stored in the incorrect place this did not happen and the life raft was taken down with the boat.
-Analysis of the wreck showed that at least two of the crew managed to get free of the Antares as it sank to the seabed but it cannot be determined whether or not they would have survived if the life raft had operated in the correct manner.
+As it was stored in the incorrect place this did not happen and the life raft was taken down with the boat.
+Analysis of the wreck showed that at least two of the crew managed to get free of the Antares as it sank to the seabed but it cannot be determined whether or not they would have survived if the life raft had deployed in the correct manner.